 What are cookies?

-- Over the course of your visit to the Legal & General digital estate, you may visit different domains (for example, legalandgeneral.com and landg.com) on which we host different content or applications.
-These domains are owned by us, but may share cookies between them; this means that we use both first and third party cookies to maintain security and ensure we can provide you with the best service across our digital estate.
-We may also use third party cookies provided by our authorised third parties.
+Throughout your visit to the Legal & General digital estate, you may visit different domains (for example, legalandgeneral.com and landg.com) on which we host different content or applications.
+These domains are owned by us, but may share cookies between them; this means that we use both first and third-party cookies to maintain security and ensure we can provide you with the best service across our digital estate.
+We may also use third-party cookies provided by our authorised third parties.

-- The vast majority of data stored in the cookies placed by our web sites record anonymous information – that is, information that cannot be associated with an individual person.
-There are some occasions, like when we need to record your preferences, when we do need to record information in cookies that relate to you.
-However, whenever we do this, the cookie information is stored in a way that the data cannot be attributed to you, without linking it to additional information that is separately and securely stored on Legal & General systems.
+The vast majority of data stored in the cookies placed by our websites record anonymous information – that is, information that cannot be associated with a person.
+There are some occasions, like when we need to record your preferences when we do need to record information in cookies that relate to you.
+However, whenever we do this, the cookies information is stored in a way that the data cannot be attributed to you, without linking it to additional information that is separately and securely stored on Legal & General systems.
 This is called pseudonymous data.

 Cookies in emails

 - The cookies used by us are based on the International Chamber of Commerce guide for cookies categories:

 ‘Strictly necessary’ cookies are essential in order to enable you to move around our website and use its features safely, such as accessing secure areas of our website (Eg: My Account).
 Without these essential cookies, services you have specifically asked for cannot be provided, such as asking for a quote or applying for one of our products.
 These cookies do not gather information about you that could be used for marketing or retargeting purposes, nor do they remember where you have been on the internet.